GreenhouseCI/blog.greenhouseci.com/_posts/2016-09-09-reproducible-builds.md

 So, the Android Operating System, when presented with the task of installing or upgrading an APK file, will use this directory to verify whether the signature is valid and whether to allow the installation to continue.
 The conclusion is that two APKs cannot be compared byte-for-byte, because we do not have the same signing files as the author of the application, so the **META-INF** directories are bound to differ.
 As result these files must be discarded when comparing two APK files.

-The guys over at Whisper Systems have created a nifty script that compares two APKs, aptly named [apkdiff](https://github.com/WhisperSystems/Signal-Android/blob/master/apkdiff/apkdiff.py), which does exactly that: it takes two APK files as input and compares them, discarding the code signing related directories, byte-for-byte.
+The guys over at Whisper Systems have created a nifty script that compares two APKs, aptly named [apkdiff](https://github.com/WhisperSystems/Signal-Android/blob/master/apkdiff/apkdiff.py), which does exactly that: it takes two APK files as input and compares them, discarding the code signing related files, byte-for-byte.
 The advantage of just comparing files byte-for-byte is that we escape all of the difficulties related to different timestamps which are pain when comparing archive formats such as ZIP files.

 Without even noticing it, we have already made major strides in achieving reproducible builds for Android:we know the about the basic anatomy of Android applications, and thanks to this insight have a programmatic way of determining if two APKs are the same.

 So, the only thing left to do is to ensure the APKs are always the same, regardless of the where or by whom they are built.
 This of course is the most difficult step :)

-## Make it so
-**Getting it to build**
+### Getting it to build

 Let's try to turn an existing non-deterministic Android build into a reproducible one: for this we will use the [Google 2015 I/O application](https://github.com/google/iosched).
 Why not 2016?
 Simply because Google people have not bothered to release the 2016 source code for some reason, despite [promises](https://github.com/google/iosched/issues/199#issuecomment-218789356) to do so very soon.
 The application consists of two parts: the server application and the Android app, we will only focus on the latter, so when I reference a file in the repository, it's in the `android` folder.